OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 No, this section title is not a typo.
-Keep reading, and see how with acquiring very simple C/C++ knowledge (which most readers probably already have) you can possibly prevent or delay Alzheimer's (and possibly other types of) dementia with the robot car.
+Keep reading, and see how with acquiring very simple C/C++ knowledge (which most readers probably already have) one could possibly prevent or delay Alzheimer's (and possibly other types of) dementia with the robot car.
+(CAUTION: We will only do this theoretically as part of learning some new coding.
+We will NOT build anything therapeutic or anything to be used seriously.)

 As we discussed in Part I, the Arduino IDE uses a C++ compiler (the GNU GCC toolchain for the particular microcontroller being used) -- it compiles C and C++ code.
 Thus, Arduino programs are really C/C++ code.